dim-anis/dim-anis/README.md

 ## Hi, I’m Dima 👋
-#### I'm an aspiring front-end engineer trying to make the web a better place.
+#### An aspiring front-end engineer trying to make the web a better place.
 Actively looking for a Front-End junior role / intership!

 ### Writing ✍